brendan-bondurant/bonsai_bid/README.md

 As of May 23, this code is not being used.
+This repo started as kind of a sketch pad for myself and grew from there.
+Now that we are nearing deployment, I have set up another repo that is actually for deployment and production.
 This will be connected to the new repository via the Bonsai Bid organization, but I have left this up for presentation purposes.
-The MVP repo will be connected to this through the organization by June 8, 2024
+I will try to get this connected to the production repo by the end of June

 <div align="center">
 <h1> Bonsai Bid </h1>